Grand Prix of Toronto: Origins

 Motorsport and automobile demonstrations has a history at Exhibition Place going back over 100 years.
 Automotive shows, displays, races and driving demonstrations have taken place on the grounds since the invention of the automobile, including the first appearance of an indy car, the 1916 Indianapolis 500 winning Peugeot during the 1918 Canadian National Exhibition.

 From 1952 until 1966 the grandstand hosted stock car racing on a paved quarter mile circuit on Friday nights and Sunday afternoons, hosting crowds upwards of 20,000 often broadcast live on CBC in Toronto.
 In 1958 the venue hosted a NASCAR Cup Series race, the Jim Mideon 500.
 The race was the first of Richard Petty's 1,184 starts in NASCAR and was won by his father Lee Petty.

-In 1967, the first ever Indy race held in Canada was the Telegram Trophy 200, held at nearby Mosport Park in Bowmanville, Ontario as part of the USAC Championship Car season.
-The race was won by Bobby Unser for his first career Indy victory.
-Following Dan Gurney’s victory in 1968, a group led by John Bassett and Imperial Tobacco made the first proposal to run both the 1969 Telegram Trophy Indy race and the Formula One Canadian Grand Prix at a new street circuit along Lake Shore Boulevard and through Exhibition Place with the start/finish line and pits to be located inside Exhibition Stadium.
-Bassett dropped the idea just as the bill was going through third reading before Toronto city council.

-After a nine-year absence, IndyCars returned to the Toronto area for the Molson Diamond Indy at Mosport Park won by A. J. Foyt in 1977 and Danny Ongais in 1978.

 Following the 1977 Formula One Canadian Grand Prix, Labatt, the sponsor who held the rights to F1 racing in Canada at the time, as well as the owners of Mosport Park revived the proposal to move the race to Exhibition Place after the FIA deemed Mosport as an unsuitable host facility going forward.
 Toronto city council turned down the proposal by a margin of two votes and within a few hours, Montreal mayor Jean Drapeau had negotiated with Labatt to move the race permanently to Montreal.

 In 1984, Molson Breweries in-house promotional division, Molstar Sports & Entertainment acquired the rights to CART sanctioned IndyCar races in Canada and ran the first Molson Indy at the Sanair Speedway outside Montreal.
 The tight tri-oval was unpopular with the CART teams in part due to a severe injury to Rick Mears during the first event.
 In the spring of 1985, Molson revived the idea of a street circuit through Exhibition Place in Toronto for a third time.
 Toronto City Council approved the race by two votes in July 1985 for the race to be held the following year.